Greatwoman23/personal-analytics-showcase/README.md

 # Incorporate NumPy to enhance the data analysis of the Titanic Survival Prediction project!

+#PANDAS

+#Pandas Tutorial
+Welcome to the Pandas Tutorial! 🐼

+#Overview
+This tutorial is your go-to guide for using Pandas, a powerful Python library for playing with data.
+Whether you're a beginner or a pro, these examples will help you master the art of data manipulation.

+#Quick Start
+Install Pandas:

+pip install pandas
+Run Jupyter Notebook:
+Launch the Jupyter notebook or script.
+Dive into practical Pandas examples.

+#What You'll Learn
+Pandas Basics:
+Explore the fundamentals of Pandas, Series, and DataFrames.
+Sorting Data:
+Learn how to sort rows based on specific columns.
+Reshaping Tables:
+Convert between long and wide formats effortlessly.
+Pivot and Pivot Table:
+Restructure data for analysis and perform aggregations.
+Filtering Data:
+Discover the art of data filtering based on conditions.

+#Contribute
+Found a bug?
+Want to add more examples?
+We welcome your contributions!
+Feel free to report issues or submit pull requests.

+#License
+This project is licensed under the MIT License.

+Happy Pandas-ing! 🚀

 #The Core Team
 Oluwakemi Helen Deniran
 Feel free to reach out for any questions or discussions regarding the Titanic dataset visualizations!